 Gil and Erin Greco

 Gil and Erin Greco are Gutenberg’s Residence Program house managers.
-They both graduated from Gutenberg College: Gil in 2012 and Erin in 2010.
+They both graduated from Gutenberg College, Gil in 2012 and Erin in 2010.
 They met in 2008 while living in the Residence Program and lived there until their marriage in 2010.
-In 2013, they moved to Kansas City, Missouri, where Gil taught at a Classical Christian high school, Erin started a photography business, and they had their two sons.
+In 2013, they moved to Kansas City, Missouri, where Gil taught at a Classical Christian high school, Erin started a photography business, and two of their sons were born.
 They returned to Gutenberg in June 2018 to give back to the community that they were so thankful to be a part of.
+In 2020, they welcomed their third son into their family.

 Although the routine of the house is largely unstructured, residents are required to participate in a variety of activities related to community living.
 All residents must sign a Residency Agreement in which they agree to abide by the policies in the Resident Handbook, including the Gutenberg College Code of Student Conduct.